UBC-MDS/tweepyclean/README.md

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/syadk/tweepyclean/graphs/contributors).
+You can see a list of current contributors in the [contributors tab].
+This repository is currently maintained by @nashmakh, @calsvein, @MattTPin, @syak.

 ### Credits